zadorlab/KinBot/README.md

-# KinBot: Automated reaction pathway search for gas-phase molecules with C, H, O and S atoms
+# KinBot: Automated reaction pathway search for gas-phase molecules with C, H, O, N and S atoms

 ## Description
 This repository contains the KinBot code version 2.0,